ashishsumanth1/Data-Analysis-/README.md

 - Wards with employment rates exceeding the 66th percentile (upper threshold) were classified as 'High probability'.
 This suggests that a significant majority of their residents are employed.
 - Wards with employment rates falling between the 33rd percentile (lower threshold) and the 66th percentile were designated as 'Medium probability'.
 This indicates a moderate level of employment among its residents.
 - Wards that had employment rates below the 33rd percentile were labeled as 'Low probability'.
 These are areas that might require closer attention due to their lower employment figures.
-## Data
-Describe the dataset used in the project.
-- **Source:** Mention where you got the data.
-- **Description:** Explain the structure of the data, key columns, and any preprocessing steps.

-## Methodology
-Explain the methods and tools you used for the analysis.
-- **Tools:** Python, Pandas, Matplotlib, Seaborn, etc.
-- **Techniques:** Data cleaning, exploratory data analysis, visualization, etc.

 ## Results
 Summarize the key findings of your analysis.